bitovi/bitscaffold/SCHEMA.md

 }
 ```

+## JavaScript/TypeScript Based Config

 > Another reasonable option is JavaScript (or TypeScript) as the configuration format
+> This does take us a little bit further away from 'low code', which is probably okay but something to note.

 ```typescript
 export function models(DataTypes) {
     return {